Dodgers rout Padres to force do-or-die Game 5 in NLDS

-Gavin Lux added a home run and eight pitchers combined to allow seven hits in a bullpen game as Los Angeles tied the series 2-2 to set up a decisive Game 5 at Dodger Stadium on Friday.
+Gavin Lux added a home run and eight Dodgers pitchers combined to allow seven hits in a bullpen game as Los Angeles tied the series 2-2.
 Evan Phillips (1-0) pitched 1⅓ innings to get the win.

-Without shortstop Miguel Rojas (groin) and first baseman Freddie Freeman (ankle), the Dodgers had Enrique Hernandez and Chris Taylor in the starting lineup, while Max Muncy moved to first base and Tommy Edman moved to shortstop.

 With your current subscription plan you can comment on stories.
 However, before writing your first comment, please create a display name in the Profile section of your subscriber account page.